Best Blockchain Indexers (Updated for 2026): Real-Time Web3 Data & Subgraphs

 Blockchain indexing is foundational to every Web3 application.
 This guide compares the best blockchain indexers in 2025, including Ormi, The Graph, Goldsky, Envio, Covalent, and Ponder, based on real-time performance, data freshness, scalability, and production reliability.

-Blockchain indexing is the core infrastructure for every Web3 application.
 Whether you are building dashboards, wallets, bots, DeFi protocols, analytics tools, or AI agents that interact with on-chain data, the indexer you choose affects:

 • indexing speed,